-In the following we will answer some questions about 3D printing in general.
-We would also be happy to include your questions in our catalog of questions if they have not yet been answered in this article.
+Below we answer some questions about 3D printing in general.
+We would also be happy to add your questions to our list of questions if they have not yet been answered in this article.

-When was 3D printing developed and how does it work?
+When was 3D printing developed and how does the principle work?

-In 1983, the American Charles W. Hull invented a process that is also known as stereolithography (abbr.
-SLA).
-In this process, a light-curable plastic, also known as epoxy or acrylic resin, is solidified with the help of a computer-controlled laser beam and built up in layers.
+In 1983, the American Charles W. Hull invented a process known as stereolithography (abbreviated SLA).
+In this process, a light-curing plastic, also known as epoxy or acrylic resin, is solidified using a computer-controlled laser beam and built up layer by layer.
 A construction platform is gradually lowered into a resin tank, while the laser beam follows the contours of the programmed model and hardens the liquid resin on the surface of the liquid.
-After the 3D printing process is complete, the model is lifted out of the resin tank and separated from the build platform.
+After the 3D printing process is complete, the model is lifted out of the resin tank and separated from the construction platform.

-3D printing has evolved into many different processes since its invention.
+Since its invention, 3D printing has evolved into many different processes.
 In addition to the newly developed processes, the original stereolithography process also plays a significant role.

-The currently most widespread method is the Fused Deposition Modeling method (short: FDM method) .
-In this process, a thread made of plastic is heated and liquefied in a nozzle.
-The liquid plastic is then applied in layers to a construction platform inside the 3D printer and cured until the final model has been completed.
-The printing process can be carried out both in an open construction space and in a construction space that is closed with respect to its surroundings.
+The most common method currently used is the Fused Deposition Modeling method (FDM method for short) .
+In this method, a plastic thread is heated and liquefied in a nozzle.
+The liquid plastic is then applied layer by layer to a construction platform inside the 3D printer and hardened until the final model is completed.
+The printing process can be carried out in an open construction space or in a construction space that is closed to its surroundings.

-Other established processes are selective laser sintering (SLS) and selective laser melting (SLM) .
-Both processes use a powdery consistency as the starting material, which is hardened in layers by a laser beam.
-The laser irradiates a powder bed, which is evenly distributed on the construction platform and fuses the powder particles together.
-The difference between the two methods lies in the powder material used.
-While plastics are used in selective laser sintering (SLS), metallic materials are used in selective laser melting.
+Other processes that have now become established are selective laser sintering (SLS) and selective laser melting (SLM) .
+Both processes use a powdery consistency as the starting material, which is hardened layer by layer by a laser beam.
+The laser irradiates a powder bed that is evenly distributed on the construction platform and fuses the powder particles together.
+The difference between the two processes lies in the powder material used.
+While selective laser sintering (SLS) works with plastics, selective laser melting uses metallic materials.

-Selective Electron Beam Melting (EBM) is similar to selective laser melting in that it is also a process that uses a powder bed for fabrication.
-An electron beam serves as the energy source, which hardens metallic powder material in layers until the object is completed.
-A squeegee smoothes the surface of the powder bed after each irradiation of a layer and the construction platform lowers evenly down to the final dimensions of the model.
+Selective electron beam melting (EBM) is similar to selective laser melting, as it is also a process that uses a powder bed for production.
+The energy source is an electron beam that hardens metallic powder material layer by layer until the object is finished.
+A squeegee smoothes the surface of the powder bed after each irradiation process of a layer and the build platform lowers evenly to the final dimension of the model.

-The so-called Multi Jet Modeling (MJM) or Poly Jet Modeling (PJM) uses liquid acrylic polymers that are applied in layers to a construction platform using a print head, similar to conventional inkjet printers.
-Each layer is hardened by UV radiation and the construction platform is gradually lowered.
-The UV lamps are usually integrated directly on the print head and harden the liquid material immediately after it has been applied to the construction platform.
+The so-called Multi Jet Modeling (MJM) or Poly Jet Modeling (PJM) uses liquid acrylic polymers that are applied layer by layer to a construction platform using a print head, similar to conventional inkjet printers.
+Each layer is cured using UV radiation and the construction platform is gradually lowered.
+The UV lamps are usually integrated directly into the print head and cure the liquid material directly after it is applied to the construction platform.

-Continuous Liquid Interface Production , also known as the CLIP process , describes a 3D printing principle in which a photosensitive synthetic resin is cured by continuous UV radiation and is drawn from a liquid resin tank.
-The irradiation by UV light takes place below the resin tank, which has a fine membrane layer on its bottom that prevents the resin from depositing and solidifying prematurely.
-The construction platform is continuously lifted up out of the resin tank.
+Continuous Liquid Interface Production , also known as the CLIP process , is a 3D printing principle in which a photosensitive synthetic resin is cured by continuous UV irradiation and is drawn from a liquid resin tank.
+The irradiation with UV light takes place underneath the resin tank, which has a fine membrane layer on its bottom that prevents the resin from settling and solidifying prematurely.
+The construction platform is continuously lifted upwards out of the resin tank.

-Digital Light Processing (DLP) technology is a projection method in which a beam of light projects an image onto the surface of a resin basin via digital micromirrors.
-A matrix of square micro-mirrors can selectively penetrate the light beam through the individual micro-mirrors or reflect them back.
-Thus, individual image representations can be reproduced, similar to a home cinema image projector.
-These image projections are now reflected onto a pool of liquid photopolymer resin and continuously lifted out of the pool.
-With this method, the projection can take place both from the underside of the resin tank - the model is lifted out of the resin tank, and from the top - the model steadily lowers further into the resin tank.
+Digital Light Processing (DLP) technology is a projection method in which a light beam projects an image onto the surface of a resin tank via digital micromirrors.
+A matrix of square micromirrors can allow the light beam to penetrate through the individual micromirrors at specific points or reflect them again.
+This allows individual images to be reproduced, similar to a home cinema image projector.
+These image projections are then reflected onto a tank made of liquid photopolymer resin and continuously lifted out of the tank.
+With this process, the projection can take place either from the bottom of the resin tank - the model is lifted out of the resin tank, or from the top - the model is continuously lowered into the resin tank.

-Laminated Object Manufacturing (LAM) describes a process that builds a model using film technology.
-The foils are placed in layers on a construction platform and the surface to be modeled is heated and solidified by a laminating device.
-The contours are cut off layer by layer with a cutter until the model has reached its final shape.
+Laminated Object Manufacturing (LAM) is a process that uses foil technology to build a model.
+The foils are placed layer by layer on a construction platform and the surface to be modeled is heated and solidified by a laminating device.
+The contours are separated layer by layer using a cutting device until the model has reached its final shape.

 There are other innovative 3D printing processes and new processes are being developed regularly.
-We have based this list on the most common methods in order to present them in a way that is easy for you to understand.
-If you have any questions about other 3D printing processes, we are at your side with advice and action.
+We have based this list on the most common processes in order to present them briefly and in a way that is easy for you to understand.
+If you have any questions about other 3D printing processes, we are happy to help and advise you.

-3D printing has revolutionized the way we make objects, allowing us to create complex designs and objects that would have been impossible without this technology.
-Although 3D printing technology has been around for a while, it has only become more widely available to consumers and businesses in the last few years.
-A 3D printer's printing process is surprisingly simple, yet incredibly versatile, capable of producing a wide variety of objects.
+3D printing has revolutionized the way we make objects, allowing us to create complex designs and objects that would have been impossible without the technology.
+Although 3D printing technology has been around for some time, it has only become widely available to consumers and businesses in recent years.
+The printing process of a 3D printer is surprisingly simple, but incredibly versatile and capable of producing a wide variety of objects.

-The 3D printer first places a layer of the desired material, such as plastic or metal, on the printer bed.
-The printer then builds the next layer on top of the previous one, and so on, until the entire object is complete.
-During this process, the printer uses a heated nozzle to melt and deposit the material, or a laser can be used to cut and shape the material.
+The 3D printer first lays down a layer of the desired material, such as plastic or metal, on the printer bed.
+The printer then builds the next layer on top of the previous one, and so on until the entire object is complete.
+During this process, the printer uses a heated nozzle to melt and deposit the material, or a laser may be used to cut and shape the material.

-Once the object is finished, the 3D printer stops printing and the object is ready to use.
-The object can now be used for any purpose it was designed for, e.g. B. for prototyping, production or just for fun.
+Once the object is ready, the 3D printer stops printing and the object is ready for use.
+The object can now be used for any purpose it was designed for, such as prototyping, production, or just for fun.

 3D printing is an incredibly powerful and versatile technology that has revolutionized the way we create and manufacture objects.
 The printing process of a 3D printer is surprisingly simple and can be used to create a wide variety of objects.
 With this technology, the possibilities are almost endless and the only limit is your imagination.